Another book review, this time about how to build a social network with ASP.NET 4.0.

 - Dynamic attributes idea is nice but not scalable (even less needing to rows in different tables for each attribute.

 As a conclusion, the book won't show you groundbreaking secrets nor incredible algorithms, but will set the basis for a decent social network with low usage and quite some features.
-You will probably want to cut out some unwanted features but code is clean and well structured.
+You will probably want to cut out some unwanted features, but the code is easy to read and well structured.
 Way better coded than other book I reviewed.